omcoolkarni22/string_to_audio_inPython/README.md

 This program takes a string as input and reads it out using the speaker of your system.
 The sapi5 is speech api for windows. so change it for different systems.
+Make sure you install pyttsx3 using pip install pyttsx3